THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 Moncler and Stone Island brand products require high-quality raw materials, including, but not limited to, down, nylon, cotton and wool.
 The price and availability of raw materials depend on a wide variety of factors, which are largely beyond the Group’s control and difficult to predict.

 Although the Group has always managed to ensure a supply of raw materials adequate to its production requirements in terms of quantity and quality, hypothetical further tensions on the supply side could lead to difficulties in supply and a further increase in costs, with negative consequences for the Group’s economic results.
 In order to minimise the risks associated with the potential unavailability of raw materials in the timescales required for production, Moncler adopts a multisourcing strategy for supplier diversification and plans purchases with a medium-term time horizon.
+In addition, suppliers of raw materials must meet precise contractual quality, composition and performance requirements and comply with applicable laws on worker protection, working conditions, local labour laws, respect for animal welfare, the environment and the use of hazardous chemicals.

 In the area of workers’ rights, the Moncler Group includes, among its supplier qualification criteria, company audits carried out by qualified professionals.
+For more information, please refer to Section Three – Consolidated Sustainability Reporting.

 RISKS RELATED TO BRAND IMAGE, REPUTATION AND RECOGNITION